aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/ots-to-xltm/_index.md

 ---
-title: Convert OTS to XLTM via Java
+title: Convert OTS to XLTM Java
-description: Convert OTS to XLTM online for free.
-Convert OTS to XLTM.
-Convert OTS to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online OTS Converter.
+Convert OTS to XLTM Online for Free.
+Convert OTS to XLTM in Java code.
+Convert OTS to XLTM using Java.
 keywords: Convert OTS, OTS Converter, OTS to PDF, OTS to Word, OTS to PPT, OTS to Image
 ---